botkop/akkordeon/README.md

 # Akkordeon: Training a neural net with Akka

 The world is asynchronous.
-So how come AI research is so focused on optimizing single threaded processes?
-Because they use the wrong tools.
+So how come AI researchers are so obsessed with optimizing single threaded processes?
+Because that's what their toolbox allows them to do.

 This project shows how to train a neural net with Akka.